 I already knew how to make my own bar soap and had all the other ingredients and supplies lying around, except for the distilled water, so this didn’t cost me much to make at all.
 Something to note about making your own soap is that it’s a lot more natural, as you know exactly what you’re putting in there.
 I just happened to take a look at what I was using before, and while they smelled amazing, I wasn’t sure what some of the ingredients were, which meant that I didn’t know if they were good for me or not.
-This takes all the guessing work out of the equation.
+This takes all the guesswork out of the equation.

 While there are two primary ingredients that are necessary to make your handsoap, there are a few others that are optional but would make it so much better.
 For example, if you want a bit of color, you can add soap color, which is much different from food color.
 You may add some vitamin E oil or even coconut oil to keep your hands moisturized, as soap can dry out your hands.
 No matter what you decide to do, this is an inexpensive way to always have an all-natural hand soap around.

 10 Drops Essential Oils (your favorite)

 10 Drops Vitamin E, Almond, or Coconut Oil (optional for moisture)